Deportation Cases Australia

 - a parent in Australia would be separated from their child (for example, if the child was removed with their non-resident parent and is therefore subject to an exclusion period).

-We carefully drafted a submission which addressed both the Partner visa requirements and Special Return Criterion 5002.
+We prepared a partner visa application that satisfied all of the visa requirements including Special Return Criterion 5002.

 We are pleased to confirm that our client’s application for a Subclass 309 (Partner) visa was approved and that he has since been reunited with his partner in Australia.